nhoizey/nicolas-hoizey.photo/src/collections/photos/la-demoiselle-du-quai-des-dames/index.md

   alt_text: true
 ---

-A pretty lady all dressed in blue, quiet enough for me to photograph her with my Fujifilm X-T2 and its 56mm f/1.2 (until I get a real macro lens!), during an outing with friends of the Photo Club of Draveil.
+A pretty lady dressed all in blue, calm enough for me to photograph her, on a walk with friends from the Draveil Photo Club.